njd2/fcsc-cda/README.md

 The pipeline is implemented in `snakemake` which will allow the runtime to scale to large compute clusters if the need arises.
 For now, the pipeline can run on a reasonably fast computer (13th+ Gen Intel i7 with 16-20 cores) in a few minutes on all WG2 files.
-Most steps are heavily multitheaded so having many cores will increase performance proportionately.
+Most steps are heavily multithreaded so having many cores will increase performance proportionately.

 ## Obtaining input files